saadharoon27/Employee-Retention-Dashboard-On-PowerBI/README.md

 - 4. Changed the column types of all column from _text_ to their _accurate datatype_.
 - 5. Created a custom column ‘_AttritionCount’_ to convert _‘Attrition’_ column into a _numeric column_ for analysis.

+## Hypothesis And Observations

+- 1.	**The highest attrition rate is during the first few years of job.**
+  - **Observation:** The highest number of employees who left the company only worked for _less than 2 years_, **hence proving the hypothesis correct**.
+- 2.	**Attrition is gender neutral.**
+  - **Observation:** Attrition is not gender neutral as there is almost _double the number of male employees who left the job (150), compared to female (87)_. **Proving the hypothesis wrong**.
+- 3.	**Job Payee has a strong influence in employee attrition.**
+  - **Observation:** Jobs with the lowest pay, i.e., _under 5K_, sees the _highest attrition rates (163)_. **Proving the hypothesis correct**.

+## Business Suggestions
+- 1. To decrease attrition within two years, the company should focus on a strong onboarding process, career development opportunities, recognition programs, work-life balance, and feedback.
+These strategies create a positive work environment, boost employee satisfaction, and foster long-term commitment to the company.

+- 2. To decrease the attrition rate of employees earning less than 15K, the company should implement targeted strategies.
+Offer skill development opportunities and clear career paths to encourage growth within the organization.
+Recognize and appreciate their efforts through regular feedback and acknowledgment programs.
+Organize team-building events and create a positive work environment.
+By adopting these measures, the company can create a supportive workplace, and reduce attrition among lower-paid employees.

+- 3. To reduce attrition in complex job roles (lab technicians, research scientists, sales executives), the company should focus on building career paths, learning opportunities, competitive compensation, work-life balance, recognition, engagement, and communication.
+Create a supportive atmosphere to improve satisfaction and retention.